Facilities, Equipment, and Other Resources

 Software

-• The clusters use a common SLURM batch scheduler.
+• The cluster uses SLURM batch scheduler.

 Personnel Resources